 Lightspark is another free, open source, and actively developed Flash emulator.
 Its code is written in C++, an older programming language.
 For this reason, there is no web demo or browser extension; you’ll have to download the desktop app.

 Lightspark excels where Ruffle falls short: it supports some of the more recent Flash files that use ActionScript 3.
 However, ActionScript 3 is a lot more complicated than previous versions of the language, so don’t expect every SWF to work.
 Nevertheless, if you have an SWF that doesn’t work in Ruffle, Lightspark is definitely worth a try!

 WAFlash is a Flash emulator that has excellent compatibility with all three ActionScript versions, a very impressive feat.
 It is written in C++ by Korean developer Jinsoo Park, and it is compiled for the web using Emscripten.
-That means you can try it out in your browser right now; just head over to the demo page and drag an SWF from your computer onto the page to play!
+That means you can try it out in your browser right now; just head over to the demo page and select an SWF file from your computer to play!
+Unfortunately, the official demo page no longer works, but you can use this unofficial demo page instead.

-Unfortunately, this good news comes with a catch.
-WAFlash might be the most widely compatible Flash emulator, but there is no offline download available and no browser extension.
+WAFlash might be the most widely compatible Flash emulator, but this good news comes with a catch.
+There is no offline download available and no browser extension.
 Worse still, the project is not open source, and the developer says he may take the emulator commercial in the future.
 The future of WAFlash is uncertain, and the developer has stated that webmasters are not currently allowed to use it on their own websites, either.